ItsDrike/itsdrike.com/content/posts/git-credentials.md

 ## Which method to use for credentials

-Generally, using SSH keys is the safest approach, but it can also be a bit annoying since it requires you to specify the SSH host for each repository in it's remote url.
-For that reason, the approach that I would recommend is using git's credential helper system to store your credentials instead.
+Generally, using SSH keys is the safest and probably the best approach, but it can also be a bit annoying since it requires you to specify the SSH host for each repository in its remote url.
+For that reason, the approach that I would recommend is using git's file credential helper system to store your credentials instead.

-However if you will go with this method, make sure that you're using a personal access token instead of the actual account's password, to limit the permissions an attacker would gain in case your credentials were leaked.
+However, if you will go with this method, make sure that you're using a personal access token instead of the actual account's password, to limit the permissions an attacker would gain in case your credentials were leaked.

 If your git hosting platform doesn't provide access tokens, this method becomes a lot more dangerous to use, since if